-13 as opposed to 20 percent) and less than 0.25 mm (17 percent as opposed to 20 percent).
-The lack of the achieve balance.
+10 A large fraction of the fine sand material produced at the local sand pits and available in the stock piles at achieve balance.
 This is described further in the modeling results section.
-The Paulsen pits at Lexington and Elm Creek and the T&F pit at Elm Creek have the highest percentage of material greater than 1 mm.
+The Paulsen pits at Lexington 16 and Elm Creek and the T&F pit at Elm Creek have the highest percentage of material greater than 1 mm.
+17